-For many people, this first meeting is a unique, unforgettable and very emotional experience.
+For many people, this first meeting is an unforgettable and very emotional experience.

 Meeting in person is often an incredibly moving experience.
-This person is your genetic twin and your donation may be the only reason they are still alive.
-For many, this first meeting is the start of a lasting friendship.
+This person is your 'genetic twin': your donation may be the only reason they are still alive.

 Depending on international guidelines, a donor and patient can exchange personal information two years after a donation.
-In the meantime, you can send letters to each other anonymously via DKMS if this is permitted in the patient’s country of residence.
+Before that, you can send letters to each other anonymously via DKMS if this is permitted in the patient’s country of residence.
 This is a good way to find out how the other person feels and whether you would like to get to know each other.

 Sharing your experience as a stem cell donor is an amazing way to motivate even more people to become lifesavers-in-waiting!
 If you want to share your story, we would love to hear from you.

 For data protection reasons, it is very important that you avoid giving certain information about your donation or references to the patient.
 This is the only way we can protect the privacy of both patients and donors.
 We have created a handy social media guide for DKMS donors with tips and guidance on how to go about sharing your story.